Cost of Owning a Beagle

 Owning a Beagle is a significant financial commitment over their 10-15 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 20-30 lbs and lifespan of 10-15 yrs, the Beagle requires thoughtful care tailored to their specific breed characteristics.
-The Beagle occupies a unique position among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the hound group's heritage.
+Size 20-30 lbs and expected lifespan 10-15 yrs; the Beagle comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
+The Beagle stands out among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the hound group's heritage.

 Breed-Specific Health Profile: Research identifies epilepsy, hypothyroidism, cherry eye as conditions with higher prevalence in Beagles.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Beagle's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Beagle.

 First-Year Expenses

-The Beagle occupies a unique position among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the hound group's heritage.
-Beagles with high energy levels need consistent outlets for their drive and enthusiasm.
+The Beagle stands out among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the hound group's heritage.
+Beagle need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Annual Costs